House approves scaled-down bill targeting Big Tech dominance

 The Biden administration, which has pushed for antitrust legislation targeting Big Tech, endorsed the bill this week.

-Rep. Tom McClintock, R-Calif., described the FTC’s leader, Lina Khan, as a “a radical leftist seeking to replace consumer decisions with her own.”
+Rep. Tom McClintock, R-Calif., described the FTC’s leader, Lina Khan, as a “a radical leftist seeking to replace consumers’ decisions with her own.”

 Another California Republican, Rep. Darrell Issa, told his colleagues: “If you want to stifle innovation, vote for this.”